AndyObtiva/glimmer/README.md

 `StaticExpression` sublcasses may skip the `can_interpret?` method since they include a default implementation for it that matches the name of the keyword from the class name by convention.
 For example, a `color` keyword would have a `ColorExpression` class, so `color` is inferred automatically from class name and used in deciding whether the class can handle a `color` keyword or not.
 `StaticExpression` may declare the following class method options (if any other than `downcased` (default) is set, then `downcased` must be set explicitly if needed):
 - `downcased true` (default): indicates that the StaticExpression expects downcased keywords (e.g. `COLOR {}`)
 - `upcased true`: indicates that the StaticExpression expects upcased keywords (e.g. `COLOR {}`).
-Note that upcased static expressions always expect either arguments parentheses or block curly braces to be invoked as a static expression method instead of a constant.
+Note that upcased static expressions always expect either argument parentheses or block curly braces to be invoked as a static expression method instead of a constant.
+- `capitalized true`: indicates that the StaticExpression expects capitalized keywords (e.g. `Color {}`).
+Note that capitalized static expressions always expect either argument parentheses or block curly braces to be invoked as a static expression method instead of a constant.
+- `case_insensitive true`: indicates that the StaticExpression supports downcased, upcased, and capitalized keywords (e.g. `color {}`, `COLOR {}`, and `Color {}`).
+Note that upcased/capitalized static expressions always expect either argument parentheses or block curly braces to be invoked as a static expression method instead of a constant.

 `ParentExpression` subclasses can optionally override this extra method, which is included by default and simply invokes the parent's passed block to process its children:
 - `add_content(parent, keyword, *args, &block)`